wilkin547/docs.es-es/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

     </bindings>
 ```

- <span data-ttu-id="a11d4-110">Puede especificar que desea que solo un subconjunto de los esquemas de autenticación que se usará con el servicio mediante el ServiceAuthenticationBehavior o el \<serviceAuthenticationManager > elemento.</span><span class="sxs-lookup"><span data-stu-id="a11d4-110">You can specify that you only want a subset of authentication schemes to be used with your service using the ServiceAuthenticationBehavior or the \<serviceAuthenticationManager> element.</span></span> <span data-ttu-id="a11d4-111">Al configurar esto en el código, use ServiceAuthenticationBehavior como se muestra en el fragmento de código siguiente.</span><span class="sxs-lookup"><span data-stu-id="a11d4-111">When configuring this in code use the ServiceAuthenticationBehavior as shown in the following code snippet.</span></span>
+ <span data-ttu-id="31889-110">Puede especificar que desea que solo un subconjunto de esquemas de autenticación que se usará con el servicio mediante el ServiceAuthenticationBehavior o el \<serviceAuthenticationManager > elemento.</span><span class="sxs-lookup"><span data-stu-id="31889-110">You can specify that you only want a subset of authentication schemes to be used with your service using the ServiceAuthenticationBehavior or the \<serviceAuthenticationManager> element.</span></span> <span data-ttu-id="31889-111">Al configurar esto en el código, use ServiceAuthenticationBehavior como se muestra en el fragmento de código siguiente.</span><span class="sxs-lookup"><span data-stu-id="31889-111">When configuring this in code use the ServiceAuthenticationBehavior as shown in the following code snippet.</span></span>

 ```csharp
 // ...